doclin-dev/doclin/.github/pull_request_template.md

 -----------------------------
-_Check this if you PR is ready to merge and a reviewer will merge it if they approve._
+_Check this if your PR is ready to merge and a reviewer will merge when approved._

 - [ ] Ready to merge